TDR-Thomahawk/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 ## Bipolar Junction Transistors

 The BJT (Bipolar Junction Transistor) is a very common current controlled transistor.
 A small current flowing through the base ($I_{b}$) allows a much larger current to flow between the collector and the emitter.
 The amount of current allowed to flow is related to the gain, often shown as $\beta$ or $H_{fe}$, of the transistor.
-The important formula to remember, with $I_{c}$ the collector current, is:
+The important formula to remember, with $I_{c}$ as the collector current, is:

 {: .note }
 $I_{c} = \beta\times I_{b}$ , valid when the transistor is operated in its linear mode.